personal finance | march 29, 2022

 (1 in 10 retirees will pay more than)

-Source: T. Rowe Price estimates based on projected 2021 Medicare premiums and data from the HRS.
+Source: T. Rowe Price estimates based on 2022 Medicare premiums and data from the HRS.
 All costs are rounded up to the nearest hundred.

 3. Don’t get caught up on one large number.